ujangbedog/terminal-chat/README.md

 ```

 **Authentication Process:**
-1. The system scans for available identities
+1. System scans for available identities in `~/.dpq-chat/identities/`
-2. If multiple identities exist, you'll be prompted to select one
+2. If multiple identities exist, you select one from the list
-3. Enter the password for your selected identity
+3. Enter password for your selected identity
-4. The system decrypts and loads your private key
+4. System decrypts Dilithium private key using Argon2id + AES-256-GCM
+5. HandshakeManager initialized with your Dilithium keypair
-5. You're authenticated and ready to chat
+6. You're authenticated and ready for secure P2P connections

 **Menu Navigation:**
 - Use arrow keys (↑/↓) to navigate menu options